Pylyp Orlyk's March on the Right-bank Ukraine: The Siege of Bila Tserkva

-After the victory near Lysyanka, the road to Bila Tserkva was cleared.
+After the victory near Lysianka, the road to Bila Tserkva was cleared.
 This time the army moved slowly so that it reached Bila Tserkva region around March 18.

-While advancing in the Synyava - Rokytne area, the army started to experience problems with provisions - hence the requisitions of the population intensified.
-As a result, the discipline was shaken - not only Tatars but also Poles allowed themselves violence against the civilian population.
+While advancing in the Syniava — Rokytne area, the army started to experience problems with provisions — hence the requisitions of the population intensified.
+As a result, the discipline was shaken — not only Tatars but also Poles allowed themselves violence against the civilian population.

-In such difficult conditions, the army spent another week crossing the Ros - the dam and the bridge near Synyava were destroyed, and the help of the locals was needed.
+In such difficult conditions, the army spent another week crossing the Ros — the dam and the bridge near Syniava were destroyed, and the help of the locals was needed.

 The siege of Bila Tserkva started on March 25.
 The city was well fortified, it housed the Moscow garrison.
 The fortress was well supplied with everything necessary to keep the siege; shortly before the arrival of the Orlyk's army, ammunition and provisions were delivered.
 The garrison of Bila Tserkva was quite small: it consisted of 500 Russians under the command of Colonel Annenkov, and parts of the Bila Tserkva Cossacks of Colonel Tansky, loyal to the Moscow tsar.
 Orlyk's forces at that time numbered about 10,000 Zaporozhian Cossacks and the Right-bank Cossacks who joined him, as well as Tatars and Poles.

 The siege of the city began, but the number of attackers did not play a significant role in this process: the Tatar-Polish cavalry could not help in the siege, and it all depended on whether Orlyk managed to seize the fortress with the technical means he had at his disposal.
 There was almost no artillery in Orlyk's army; there were only 4 or 5 canons.
 It was not possible to achieve the desired effect with the existing resources.

 Despite the besieging of the town, the garrison of the fortress successfully repulsed all the attacks by Orlyk's army.
 Twice during the second and third days of the siege the Cossacks tried to attack the castle after gaining a foothold in the lower part of the town and making sconces, but were unsuccessful both times.
 None of the assaults were effective, as the garrison had sufficient ammunition and strong artillery.